annmarie520/Kericho-EWS/README.md

 *	Significance Analyses/Heatmap of p-value for Spearman coefficient (not included in manuscript/supplement) – pvals_sa_spearman, kericho.csv, gplots (version 3.0.1) package, viridis (version 0.5.1) package

+*	SUPPLEMENTARY FIG S4: Line graphs of each rolling window statistic over time (top), null distributions of tau for each statistic with test value shaded (bottom) – pvals, cors, indics, kericho.csv

 ## VARIABLE NAMES

 Monthly malaria incidence in Kericho, Kenya between January 1965 and November 2002 is given by kericho.csv

-The intermediate data for all stages of the analysis in the manuscript and supplementary analyses are provided in the Github (sixteen files).
-The table below gives variable names by the methods used to generate them (testing parameters by correlation coefficient used).
+The table below gives variable names by the methods used to generate all sixteen intermediate data files (testing parameters by correlation coefficient used).
+The nine files used to generate figures are available in this repository and the seven remaining files are available upon request due to storage limitations.

 |                                                                                                                  | <br>Correlation coefficient:<br>Kendall's τ | <br>Correlation Coefficient:<br>Spearman's ρ       |
 |------------------------------------------------------------------------------------------------------------------|----------------------------------------------|----------------------------------------------------|